sally-lago/myRprojects/README.md

 # myRprojects
-A detailed analysis that identifies the risk factors of heart failure from the most significant factors to the least significant factors
+A detailed analysis that identifies the risk factors associate with heart failure from the most significant factors to the least significant factors using survival analysis models.